microsoft/Olive/examples/directml/stable_diffusion_xl/README.md

 Inference Batch End.
 ```

-Inference will loop until the generated image passes the safety checker (otherwise you would see black images).
 The result will be saved as `result_<i>.png` on disk, which is then loaded and displayed in the UI.

 Run `python stable_diffusion_xl.py --help` for additional options.
 A few particularly relevant ones:
 - `--model_id <string>` : name of a stable diffusion model ID hosted by huggingface.co.
 This script has been tested with the following: